Ayoola0925/Employee-Data-Analysis-SQL-Portfolio/README.md

 Results: Our analysis shows that [Top State] consistently has higher performance metrics, suggesting either a greater customer base or more active engagement from employees in this region.

+Overall, this query is structured to extract meaningful insights into employee performance across different regions.
+By using various joins, it combines data from multiple related tables to provide a comprehensive view of order management and sales performance by employee within each region.
+The use of aggregate functions and grouping allows for the analysis of total orders handled and sales generated, facilitating effective decision-making based on employee contributions to revenue generation.

 - Average Employee Tenure

 Query: